 Identify the mitigation measures that would protect the resources to the maximum extent feasible.

 Consider a range of possibilities, including: avoidance, fencing, restrictive covenants (deed restrictions), conservation easements, clustering and off-site mitigation.

 Identify the potential for the restoration of damaged habitats where appropriate and feasible.
+(Note on

-(Note on mitigation is the recordation of a restrictive covenant.
+Restrictive Covenants: When avoidance of a significant biological resource is the method selected to mitigate a potentially significant impact, the mechanism to implement this mitigation is the recordation of a restrictive covenant.
 In order to record a restrictive covenant, the Planning Division requires a map of the area to be avoided (restricted).
 The area recommended for avoidance must be mapped and provided with this report.
-If the area is mapped using GIS, please provide a copy of the shapefile to the Planning Division, because the Division maintains a GIS layer of all restrictive covenants recorded throughout the County.)
+If the area is mapped using GIS, please provide a copy of the shapefile to the Parks Department.)